 We can see the impact on truck drivers, but how can this impact the company?
 According to a study by the American Society of Safety Engineers, if employees experience excessive stress, the stress factor will greatly influence a company’s economics.

 This can include but is not limited to increased Workers’ Compensation claims, absenteeism, poor customer service, and decreased driver retention rates.
 All these factors can also lead to job “burnout” as well.

-Top Stress Fighting Tips
+Top Stress Fighting Tips for Truck Drivers

 Here are a few stress relief tips to share with your work truck drivers:

-- Keep the truck well maintained.
+- Keep the truck well-maintained.
 Knowing a truck will safely get them from point A to point B and back again helps reduce the stress on your driver.
-Constant worry about equipment failure, roadside breakdowns, or potential accidents only adds to a drivers already stressful day.
+Constant worry about equipment failure, roadside breakdowns, or potential accidents only adds to a driver's already stressful day.

 - Create a safe environment for driver health.
 Get out and exercise!
 Recommend to your truck drivers that they take a quick walk on breaks.
 A few laps around the truck (while doing safety checks) get the blood pumping and the heart working.